nus-cs2103-AY2223S1/ip/docs/README.md

 - The `find` command will show all task that match at least 3 characters of your keyword, i.e. finding CON will return conan.

 ## Saving data
-Task data is saved internally in the app’s directory only upon exit.
+Task data is saved internally in a file `List.txt` in a folder `data` in the app’s directory only upon exit.
 So closing the window mid-execution will discard all changes.
 The task data is loaded from the internal storage when starting the app.